bluekamandy/Creative-Coding-Course-with-SwiftProcessing/README.md

 # Creative Coding with Swift

-Created by Prof. Masood Kamandy
-Pasadena City College
-University of California Santa Barbara
+Created by Prof. Masood Kamandy of Pasadena City College and the University of California Santa Barbara

 ## Introduction